MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/cloud-deployment-overview.md

 - Evaluate
 - Develop customizations, if needed
 - Install and test customizations and partner solutions on a tier-1 sandbox (Development or test environment)
-- Test customizations and partner solutions on a tier-2 sandbox environment
+- Test customizations, partner solutions and data configuration on a tier-2 sandbox environment
-- Deploy customizations to a production environment with high availability
+- Deploy customizations and data configurations to a production environment with high availability

 At some phases of a project, you may have all of the environments live at once.
 For more information, about the default licenses and tiers that are available, see the [Dynamics 365 Licensing Guide](http://download.microsoft.com/documents/en-us/dynamics/pricing/Dynamics_365_Enterprise_edition_Licensing_Guide.pdf).